belaz19/de-project/what-to-do/run-mage.md

 6. open file io_config.yaml and update # GOOGLE inforation there:
    GOOGLE_SERVICE_ACC_KEY_FILEPATH: "/home/src/my-creds.json" # choose the name of your copied .json key
    GOOGLE_LOCATION: europe-north1 # choose your location
+7. Modify pipeline crime_to_gcs, go to DATA EXPORTER and change bucket_name = 'BUCKET_NAME'
+   object_key = 'FILE_NAME.parquet'
+8. Modify pipeline crime_to_bq, go to DATA LOADER and set the same bucket and object as in the point above, go to DATA EXPORTER and change table_id table_id = 'TABLE_ID'